 🔪Describe your life in 10 hashtags.

-#ineedanap #ineedavacation #alwayslookingforsilverlinings #420 #netflixandchill #leggingsaspants #booksarebetterthanpeople #animalsarebetterthanpeople #marriedlife #workinghardorhardlyworking
+#ineedanap #ineedavacation #alwayslookforsilverlinings #420 #netflixandchill #leggingsaspants #booksarebetterthanpeople #animalsarebetterthanpeople #marriedlife #workinghardorhardlyworking

 🔪What’s your craziest ‘I can’t fucking believe this happened to me/I can’t believe I did that’ story?

-I’m sure I have so many stories to answer this with that I’ve forgotten about because I was likely drunk at the time.
-Aw, my college days.
+I’m sure I have so many stories to answer this with that I’ve forgotten about because I was drunk at the time.
+Aw, those college days.

 But off the top of my head, I worked at 7-eleven in college and one time on a midnight shift, a guy came in, hopped the counter and robbed the store.
 He grabbed me by my neck, made me open the register, took what cash he could and ran.
-I was in the news and went to work the next day.
-The woman I was working with who hid in the back while I was assaulted, took like 3 weeks off of work for anxiety.
+I was in the news, interviewed by police a couple of times, got watch forensic officers lift prints and take mine to exclude me.
+It was kind of cool.
+Then and went to work the next day.
+The woman I was working with, who hid in the back while I was assaulted, took like 3 weeks off of work for anxiety.
 I think she was just milking it, but I’ll never know for sure.

 🔪Which author would you want to turn your life into a book?